aiidateam/aiida-core/docs/source/index.rst

 The software is available at http://www.aiida.net.

-This is the documenation of the AiiDA framework.
+This is the documentation of the AiiDA framework.
 For the first setup, configuration and usage, refer to the :doc:`user's guide<user_guide/index>` below.

 If, instead, you plan to add new plugins, or you simply want to understand